gsantner/felgo-eval-superjoe/doc-tutorial/2018-02-16-vplay-tutorial.md

 ```

 ## Base class for scenes - SceneBase
-This is used as the root class for all scenes.
+This is used as the base for all scenes.
 The really important point in here is setting the `opacity: 0` as initial value.
 When changing `opacity` to another value via a `PropertyChange` in the State-Machine and moving on to another state, this will reverted and therefore get invisible again.

 ```
 Scene {